More to Explore in Murfreesboro

 Ready to uncover hidden treasures?
 Then look no further than Ka-Do-Ha Indian Village where you can explore Indian mounds, find arrowheads, crystals and jewelry, see ancient artifacts and buy unique crafts.

-Just five minutes from the historic town square of Murfreesboro, you’ll find the picturesque valley once home to the Kadohadocho Indians, or as modern men knew them, Mound Builders.
-The Kadohadocho lived on this land for hundreds of years and were traced back to living here since 1000 A.D.
+Just five minutes from the historic town square of Murfreesboro, you’ll find the picturesque valley once home to the Kadohadacho Indians, or as modern men knew them, Mound Builders.
+The Kadohadacho lived on this land for hundreds of years and were traced back to living here since 1000 A.D.
 That means a plethora of artifacts have been left behind throughout the centuries for you to uncover and experience.

 At Ka-Do-Ha Indian Village, you will be able to gaze backward in time and see beautifully molded and decorated pottery, stone tools and pipes and expertly chipped flint at the Ancient Art Exhibit.
 You will be able to take tours to the top of two temple mounds, where you can look down into the excavated mound and see replica skeletons of a Ka-Do-Ha chief and his worldly possessions found during an actual archeological dig.
 After taking a tour, head to the designated digging area across from the mounds and hunt for arrowheads and crystals.
 And before leaving, take a stop at the Historic Indian Trading Post, where you can stroll through aisles of moccasins, spears and drums and purchase historic and pre-historic Indian crafts.